What Got You Here Won't Get You There

 These are gems.
 From “Passing The Buck” to “Withholding Information” (to name just two), Goldsmith manages to describe every bad boss you have ever worked for.
 For example, take the bad habit of “Adding Too Much Value.”
 You know how you want things done because, doggone it, that’s how you would do it.
 And you had to figure it out the hard way.
 The problem is that by adding your “valuable” input you may have increased the quality of the outcome by 5% — but you have diminished the enthusiasm and commitment of your employee by 50%!
 As you progress in your development as a leader your values begin to shift from delivery and execution to developing top people who can deliver and execute.

-The second half of the book offers a brief info on a seven-step strategic plan that will get you where you want to go.
+The second half of the book offers a seven-step strategic plan that will get you where you want to go.
 These steps are equally brilliant, practical, and effective.
 From identify the interpersonal habits that are holding you back, to advertising your intention to change your ways, to following up diligently, Goldsmith has covered all the bases to making deep and lasting behavioral changes.

 I learned so many things from this book.
 Goldsmith is the preeminent executive coach of our time.
 I learned as much about my craft as an executive coach from reading between the lines as I did from digesting the text.